roshanis/10kings/chapter1_marthanda_varma_revised.md

 The king summoned me often enough to keep me close, rarely enough to remind me of distance.
 He asked for my opinion on cavalry deployments, on Dutch tactics, on how Marathas organized their horse.
 He listened, nodded, filed my answers away.
 But I never sat in the inner circle.
 I stood at the edge of the lamp light while Ramayyan, temple advisers, and coastal captains argued over maps I was not invited to touch.

 De Lannoy, by contrast, seemed always to be at the king's right hand.
-At Udayagiri I saw him laying out new bastions while I drilled a handful of horse in the yard below.
+At Udayagiri I saw him laying out new bastions while I drilled a handful of horse near the kalari pits below.
 In council, his finger traced the lines of future forts while mine traced the lines of a saddle.
 When Dutch envoys bowed, their eyes flicked to his face, not mine.
 I had ridden into their ranks at Colachel; he had surrendered and been remade.
 Yet it was his name that ran through the court like a new title.

 I would be lying if I said envy did not bite.
 I had done more fighting for this king than any Dutchman, but the Dutchman held the trust I thought I had earned.